Trial: Evidence and Information Hidden from Jury

 [All the evidence] “was permeated by corruption of two law enforcement agents participating in the investigation, the restrictions on cross-examination, and preclusion of expert witnesses offered to overcome those restrictions, eviscerated Ulbricht’s defense and denied him a fair trial.”

-- The many legal and harmless items sold on Silk Road, like gold, books, art, clothing and electronics.[5]
+- The legal and harmless items sold on Silk Road, like gold, books, art, clothing and electronics.[5]

-- Ross’s peaceful, libertarian views.[6]
+- Ross’s peaceful libertarian views.[6]

 - Ross’s loving, supporting family.
 In the courtroom, Ross was forbidden to smile at his family while the jury was present.[7]